asyncfast/amgi/README.md

 [![Tests](https://github.com/asyncfast/amgi/actions/workflows/tests.yml/badge.svg)](https://github.com/asyncfast/amgi/actions/workflows/tests.yml)

 AMGI (*Asynchronous Messaging Gateway Interface*) is the spiritual sibling of [ASGI](https://asgi.readthedocs.io/en/latest/).
-While the focus of [ASGI\_](https://asgi.readthedocs.io/en/latest/) is HTTP, the focus here is event-based applications.
+While the focus of [ASGI](https://asgi.readthedocs.io/en/latest/) is HTTP, the focus of AMGI is event-based applications.

-This repository contains multiple AMGI implementations, as well as a typed microframework AsyncFast, in the spirit of [FastAPI](https://fastapi.tiangolo.com/) it attempts to make typed asynchronous APIs easy to develop.
+This repository contains multiple AMGI implementations, as well as a typed microframework, AsyncFast, in the spirit of [FastAPI](https://fastapi.tiangolo.com/) it attempts to make typed asynchronous APIs easy to develop.

 ## Core Aims